gematik/ref-eRp-FD-Server/README.md

     send to the service.
 Please make sure you also have installed the development dependencies of OpenSSL.
 You will need at least openssl v1.1.1.

+WARN: In openssl v1.1.1 CAdES signatures are not fully implemented.
+To get a valid CAdES signature from the service you need to use openssl v3.0.0!

 -   [libxml2](http://www.xmlsoft.org/) - libxml2 is used to parse and verify the XML representation of the TSL and the BNetzA-VL.